Funding Sources

 National Treasury

-On September 30, 2022, obligations to the National Treasury totaled R$93.0 billion, equivalent to 14.1% of the BNDES’s funding sources (15.7% on June 30, 2022), not including operating liabilities in this calculation.
+On March 31, 2024, obligations to the National Treasury totaled BRL 42.5 billion, equivalent to 6.1% of BNDES’s funding sources.

 Learn more about funding and investment of National Treasury funds.

-Other Funding
+Other Sources of Funding

-The BNDES has historically raised funds through government funds in the search for alternative sources of funds to support long-term investment projects.
+BNDES has historically raised funds through government funds in the search for alternative sources of funds to support long-term investment projects.

-Government Severance Indemnity Fund Investment Fund (FI-FGTS)
+Investment Fund for the Government Severance Fund (FI-FGTS)

-In December 2008, the BNDES carried out the private issuance of 700,000 debentures through exclusive subscription by FI-FGTS, represented by its administrator, Caixa Econômica Federal.
+In December 2008, BNDES carried out the private issuance of 700,000 debentures through exclusive subscription by FI-FGTS, represented by its administrator, Caixa Econômica Federal.
 The debentures yield 6% p.a. and are due in October 2029.

 The funds raised were allocated to investments in construction, renovation, expansion or implementation of infrastructure projects in roads, ports, waterways, railroads, energy, sanitation and airports.

-Government Severance Indemnity Fund (FGTS)
+Government Severance Fund (FGTS)

 The loan is adjusted by the Reference Rate (Taxa Referencial – TR) and an interest rate of 4.8628%, and it is due in December 2026.

-Foreign Funding
+International Funding

 The bonds issued by the BNDES have fixed interest rates that are determined by a bookbuilding process and principal amortization in a single installment.